hashhar/nas/README.md

 docker-compose up --detach --no-recreate
 ```

+## Environment Files

+We have multiple environment files.

+- `.env`: Contains variables we want to reference in the `docker-compose.yml`
+  but not add to containers.
+Useful for extracting common paths and reusable
+  values.
+- `<service>/secrets.env`: Contains per-service environment variables injected
+  into containers using `env_file` in `docker-compose.yml`.
+Useful for secrets.
+  ***Define non-secret environment variables applicable to a single container
+  using `environment` in `docker-compose.yml`.***

+# Special Instructions

+Some containers need a bit of manual setup which is described below.

+## Caddy

+Caddy requires some secrets to work.
+Make sure the following variables have values defined in `caddy/secrets.env`:

+- `CF_API_TOKEN`: Cloudflare API token with read permissions for `Zone.Zone`
+  and edit permissions for `Zone.DNS`.

 # Inspiration

 A lot of the content in this setup came from the following sources in no